Synthetic category theory

 • Any valid statement or construction in category theory must respect isomorphisms [Mak98].

-Files in the Synthetic category theory folder
+Modules in the synthetic category theory namespace

 module synthetic-category-theory where

-open import synthetic-category-theory.equivalence-of-synthetic-categories public
+open import synthetic-category-theory.cone-diagrams-synthetic-categories public

 open import synthetic-category-theory.synthetic-categories public